Jewish-American patronage of Chinese restaurants: Reasons for appeal

-For the Jewish immigrants seeking to assimilate into American life, Chinese restaurants gave the illusion of adherence to Jewish dietary laws.
-According to these laws, Jews are forbidden from mixing milk and meat, which are traditionally excluded from Chinese dishes.
-However, the dishes were still treyf due to ample inclusion of pork and shellfish.
-According to Rabbi Joshua Eli Plaut, the process of cutting, chopping, and mincing, called ko p'eng (to cut and cook) in ancient Chinese texts, made foods like pork, shrimp, and lobster appear disguised and thus appear as safe treyf to Jews seeking to assimilate into American culture.
-For example, pork was hidden and wrapped in wontons that looked similar to Jewish kreplach (dumplings).
+They also offered a way to appear to follow Jewish dietary laws.
+Chinese cuisine traditionally did not mix milk and meat, giving an illusion of kashrut.
+However, the dishes were still treyf because pork and shellfish were common.
+As Rabbi Joshua Eli Plaut notes, ko p'eng (to cut and cook), the process of cutting, chopping, and mincing, made foods like pork, shrimp, and lobster appear as safe treyf—for example, pork was hidden and wrapped in wontons that looked similar to Jewish kreplach (dumplings)—to Jews seeking to assimilate into American culture.